-Being able to speak at little of the local lingo is always an advantage when traveling abroad.
+Being able to speak a little of the local lingo is always an advantage when traveling abroad.
 But a new study has found that broadening your linguistic horizons can actually help you think more clearly.
 Researchers at Edinburgh University compared 200 students of modern languages and humanities to assess the impact of their studies on their mental agility.

-In particular scientists focused on the student’s aptitude for concentrating on certain sounds, switching between counting up and down, as well as the ability to produce different words.
+In particular, scientists focused on the student’s aptitude for concentrating on certain sounds, switching between counting up and down, as well as the ability to produce different words.

 The test results of first-year students, who had only recently started learning a new language such as French, German or Spanish, were compared with those of fourth-year students who were already proficient.

 Researchers discovered that students who had already been learning a second language for a few years were better at switching and being able to filter all the relevant information.
-The study demonstrates that learning languages is not only good for a person’s career and social life, but also has the beneficial effects on cognitive functions which go well beyond the language itself.
+The study demonstrates that learning languages is not only good for a person’s career and social life, but also has beneficial effects on cognitive functions that go well beyond the language itself.

 While there were not too many differences between the two groups at the beginning, the fourth students showed a significant improvement.
-The language students not only improved their language skill, but they also improved in “attentional” tests.
+The language students not only improved their language skills, but they also improved in “attentional” tests.

 This shows the benefits of any kind of academic study because the students of humanities improved as well.
 The latest findings build on two previous studies carried out by the University of Edinburgh.
 The first found that speaking a second language can improve thinking skills later